 Faculty, staff and students at Newberry College routinely communicate with each other via the mail system.
 Students and Student Organizations must check their mailboxes weekly.
 Students are responsible for complying with the information placed in their mailbox and failure to do so may result in a fine for failure to comply.
+An email is sent when you get a box or package.
 All packages must be picked up within 24 hours or they will be returned to sender.
+An email that says "package in your mailbox" means it is in your mailbox.
+Please use the first and last name that you gave the school for your email.
 The Mail Center is open from 8:00am-3:00pm Monday - Friday and follows the Newberry College academic calendar, and emergency alert system for closings.